The Spiritual Meaning of Restless Legs, Arms, and Body Restlessness

 The psyche is an expressive, intelligent part of you...and it impacts the physical body!

 We instinctively know the psyche and body are connected.
 Yet most approaches only focus on the surface—medications, stretches, food.
-While they might support temporarily — they don’t touch the deeper source.
+While they might support temporarily, they don’t touch the deeper source.

-You may have already tried many of these — maybe with some relief — and still felt like something essential was being missed.
+You may have already tried many of these and still felt like something essential was being missed.
+Here’s how restlessness ties in:

 Common Questions About Restlessness and Its Spiritual Meaning